 - No sense of smell or sound

 - No fear or anxiety during treatment

-Sedation dentistry is closely regulated by law, and there are three sedative states at which Dr. Young can administer your treatment: mild sedation, moderate sedation and deep sedation.
+Sedation dentistry is closely regulated by law, and there are three sedative states at which Children's Dentistry can administer your treatment: mild sedation, moderate sedation and deep sedation.